-Policy 15.1.20 - Except for Grade A or Grade B treated sewage, control the discharge of human sewage from ships in the Marlborough Sounds.
+Policy 15.1.20 - Except for Grade A or Grade B treated sewage, control the discharge of human sewage from ships.

-The Marlborough Sounds are a popular destination for local and visiting boaties.
-Larger ships, especially those with live-on facilities, have holding tanks for human sewage.
 The discharge of human sewage from ships is regulated by the Resource Management (Marine Pollution) Regulations 1998.
-However, the combination of the enclosed nature of the Marlborough Sounds and the prevalence of marine farming throughout this area mean that there are limited opportunities to discharge sewage to coastal waters in a manner that complies with the Regulations.
+The Council has utilised the ability in the regulations to increase the setbacks that apply to such discharges from MHWS and marine farms for non Grade A and Grade B treated sewage.
+This is particularly important in the Marlborough Sounds, a popular destination for local and visiting boaties.
+The combination of the enclosed nature of the Marlborough Sounds and the prevalence of marine farming throughout this area mean that there are limited opportunities to discharge sewage to coastal waters in a manner that complies with the Regulations.
 In addition, in many locations there is limited movement of water that would provide for mixing of the contaminants with the receiving waters.